DenKho1/PortingMenstruApp/README.md

 # Setting up the Destination Firestore Knowledge Base
 1. Publish the Firestore Database Rules to
-   -  allow read: if true;
+   -  allow read: if true; //this enables public read access
-   -  allow write: if true;
+   -  allow write: if true; //have this up temporarily as it allows anyone to add, remove or edit parts of the KB
 2. Set up Web API Key
    - Open the gear icon to access Project settings
    - Check if the Web Api Key has a key in the General tab
        - if Web Api key is not there Enable Authentication by going to the left bar.
 It should be in the Build tab.
 Authorize email/password sign-in method

+#Transfering the KB
-   - Apply the information for Project settings' general page to the transfer.js file
+1. Apply the information for Project settings' general page to the transfer.js file

+2. run node transfer.js